Are you struggling to manage everyday activities due to a long term condition, disability or just finding things difficult as you get older?

 I need a wheelchair, who do I contact?

-If you need a wheelchair for long-term/permanent use, you should discuss this with your GP, community nurse or physiotherapist who will arrange for an assessment of your needs to be completed.
+If you need a wheelchair for long-term/permanent use, you should discuss this with your GP, District Nurse or any Allied Health Professional who will arrange for an assessment of your needs to be completed.
 If a wheelchair is needed, you will be referred to the Regional Wheelchair Service.
 For most Falkirk residents, this will be WestMARC (West of Scotland Mobility and Rehabilitation Centre) in Glasgow.

 Where can I find out about getting a commode?